McCluer High School: Ferguson High School

 Ferguson High School, with 400 students that transferred from John M. Vogt High School, Ferguson High School opened in 1939.
 It was built by the Ferguson Public School District on the (rumored to be haunted) January Estate; which had also been used as the city dump and was known as Blizzard Hill.
 Located at 701 January Avenue, the school was constructed with WPA, Works Progress Administration, financial assistance.
 In the basement of the school was a firing range for target practice by students belonging to the school's NRA Club.
 1952 saw the merger of the Ferguson Public School District and the Florissant School District.
 Ferguson High School's last graduating class was in 1962; with the school becoming Ferguson Junior High; now Ferguson Middle School.
 Perhaps you were a camper or a counselor there in the summer at Camp Comet!
 The Ferguson High School's yearbook was named the "Crest".

 History

 McCluer High School, located at 1896 South New Florissant Road, Florissant, Missouri, the school opened in 1957 as a junior high school as a part of the Ferguson Florissant School District.
 In 1962, when Ferguson High School closed, its students moved to McCluer; now McCluer Senior High School.
-McCluer's mascot is the Comets.
+McCluer's mascot is Cosmo the Comet, with all corresponding athletic teams and students referred to as the McCluer Comets.

-In 1971, McCluer had more than 4,500 students even though the school was built to handle 3,300.
-To handle extra student, there were two sessions every day, with class beginning at 6:45 and ending at 5:30.
+In 1971, McCluer had more than 4,500 students with a graduating class of 1264 students.
+This was the largest class to graduate in Missouri that year.
+In 1972, the year prior to splitting students into McCluer North and McCluer High Schools, the class was over 1,400 students.
+The school was very overcrowded, built to handle 3,300.
+To handle extra students, there were two overlapping sessions every day, with early classes beginning at 6:45 am. and late classes running until 5:30 pm.
 The school colors are red, white, and blue.
 The name of the school newspaper is The Daily Comet and McCluer High School's yearbook is named the "Crest".

 McCluer High School was named for Virgil C. McCluer, superintendent of the Ferguson School District for 30 years until he retired in 1964.